You are here: Urology Textbook > Urologic examinations > Urine analysis

 Many different crystal types can be identified in patients with stone disease and in normal urine.
 Only the identification of cystine crystals (hexagonal crystals) is important to establish the diagnosis of cystinuria.

 Visible bacteria in the freshly processed midstream urine are diagnostic for a urinary tract infection.
-5 bacteria per high power field correspond to a colony count of 100000/ml.

 Urine Analysis with Dipsticks

 Standard values for urine dipstick analysis are shown in Table dipstick standard values.
 In screening for urological diseases, the urine analysis with dipsticks is superior to the urine sediment.
 The dipstick analysis provides important information about the urinary pH, specific gravity, proteinuria, bilirubinuria, glucosuria, ketonuria and nitrite test.
-False positive and negative results are common in urinary specific weight of >1020 g/ml or urine with abnormal color.

 Differential Diagnosis of Dipstick Urine Analysis

 Please see section hematuria for differential diagnosis.

 Indicates the urine concentration and can be used to monitor fluid intake.
 Specific gravity is also an important aid for the interpretation of urine dipstick analysis.
 For highly concentrated urine, false-positive test results are possible.
 For highly diluted urine, even slightly elevated test results are relevant.